sudheerj/javascript-interview-questions/README.md

 273. ### How do you perform form validation without javascript

      You can perform HTML form validation automatically without using javascript.
-The validation enabled by applying `required` attribute to prevent form submission when the input is empty.
+The validation enabled by applying the `required` attribute to prevent form submission when the input is empty.

      ```html
      <form method="post">